isomerpages/pmo-carbonmarketcoop/_environmental-integrity/Additional Environmental Integrity Safeguards.md

 incentive factor</p>
 </li>
 </ul>
-<h4>In addition, please note the following requirements for VM0047 and VM0048.</h4>
+<p>In addition, please note the following requirements for VM0047 and VM0048.</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>For the reporting of reversals, all projects must be part of an independent